Related ToolsSuperhumanMailchimpCustomerHubspot

 Front (team inbox tool) sits between Superhuman and HubSpot, offering shared inbox management with AI features.
 Good for customer-facing teams of 5-20 people.

 For individual productivity: Superhuman delivers the most dramatic time savings, but only if you process high email volumes.
 For casual users, Gmail with Gemini 3 offers 70% of the value at $0 cost.
+If your inbox is overflowing with subscriptions, our best AI email cleanup tools roundup is the better starting point.

 For product-led growth: Customer.io has no real competition in the behavioral email automation category.
 The pricing hurts, but the capabilities justify it once you hit product-market fit.